 An important role for the CGRP ForumRecognising the need for an independent source of information and analysis of these developments, a global group of experts has created the CGRP Education and Research Forum.

-To expand understanding of the role of CGRP in migraine and its therapeutic potential.
+To expand understanding of the role of CGRP in migraine and other conditions and the therapeutic potential of anti-CGRP therapies.

 To develop educational alliances with other international societies to widely disseminate knowledge about CGRP as a novel target in migraine.